Informasjonsdeling innenfor en liten gruppe er brukes ganske typisk. For

 Take back your freedom, privacy and security

-So, why use the restricted, inconvenient, monopolistic, insecure and non-private platforms for
+So, why use the restricted, inconvenient, monopolistic, insecure and

-XMPP and Matrix.
+system: XMPP and Matrix.
 XMPP is

-lightweight and more private, yet covers all the typical instant communication
+secure, yet covers all the typical

-purposes: text, file share and voice.
-Moreover, XMPP servers are by default
+instant communication purposes: text, file share and voice.
+Moreover, XMPP

 federated:

-it is easy to send messages across the different servers like in the
+it is easy to send messages across the different servers like in the email.

-email.
 There are many different applications for all operating systems and

 platforms the user can choose.
+Update: XMPP can

 It is very easy to set up one's own XMPP server for a small group,